-- (a) for approved projects that have not been appealed pursuant to the appeal provisions of the Rules of the Certificate of Need Appeal Panel Health Planning Review Board, the approved date; - (b) for projects, which are appealed pursuant to the appeal provisions of the Rules of the Certificate of Need Appeal Panel Health Planning Review Board, the date of the final resolution of any such administrative appeal if the resolution results in the approval of the project; or

-(c) for projects which undergo judicial review, the effective date shall be the date referenced in (b) above, unless the Department, pursuant to Rule Ga.
+- (b) for projects, which are appealed pursuant to the appeal provisions of the Rules of the Certificate of Need Appeal Panel, the date of the final resolution of any such administrative appeal if the resolution results in the approval of the project; or - (c) for projects which undergo judicial review, the effective date shall be the date referenced in (b) above, unless the Department, pursuant to Ga.
 Comp.
 R. & Regs. r.
 111-2-2-.07(2)(h), or the reviewing court stays the effective date of the project pending the outcome of the judicial review.
-If the Department or the reviewing court stays the effective date, the effective date shall be the date of the final resolution of any such judicial review if the resolution results in approval of the project.

-(26)(25) "Expiration date" is the date upon which a Certificate of Need expires and becomes null and void.

-(27)(26) "Functionally related diagnostic, or therapeutic, or other imaging equipment" means that pieces of diagnostic, or therapeutic, or other imaging equipment are interdependent to the extent that one piece of equipment is unable to function in the absence of or without the functioning piece or equipment, or that pieces of equipment are normally used together in the provision of a single health care facility or diagnostic, treatment, or rehabilitation center service.

-(27) "General cancer hospital" means an institution which was an existing and approved destination cancer hospital as of January 1, 2019; has obtained final Certificate of Need approval for conversion from a destination cancer hospital to a general cancer hospital in accordance with O.C.G.A. § 31-6-40.3; and offers inpatient and outpatient diagnostic, therapeutic, treatment, and rehabilitative cancer care services or other services to diagnose or treat co-morbid medical conditions or diseases of cancer patients so long as such services do not result in the offering of any new or expanded clinical health service that would require a Certificate of Need under this chapter unless a Certificate of Need or letter of determination has been obtained for such new or expanded services."
+If the Department or the reviewing court stays the effective date, the effective date shall be the date of the final resolution of any such judicial review if the resolution results in approval of the project. - (25) "Expiration date" is the date upon which a Certificate of Need expires and becomes null and void. - (26) "Functionally related diagnostic, therapeutic, or other imaging equipment" means that pieces of diagnostic, therapeutic, or other imaging equipment are interdependent to the extent that one piece of equipment is unable to function in the absence of or without the functioning piece or equipment, or that pieces of equipment are normally used together in the provision of a single health care facility or diagnostic, treatment, or rehabilitation center service. - (27) "General cancer hospital" means an institution which was an existing and approved destination cancer hospital as of January 1, 2019; has obtained final Certificate of Need approval for conversion from a destination cancer hospital to a general cancer hospital in accordance with O.C.G.A. § 31-6-40.3; and offers inpatient and outpatient diagnostic, therapeutic, treatments, and rehabilitative cancer care service or other services to diagnose or treat co-morbid medical conditions or diseases of cancer patients so long as such services do not result in the offering of any new or expanded clinical health service that would require a Certificate of Need under this chapter unless a

+Certificate of Need or letter of determination has been obtained for such new or expanded services.